AngrySwarmOfBees/LpaAssignmentSheetReader/README.md

 ### Development Roadmap:
 Tasks:
 - [x] Create function to verify that desired file exists, and is supported
-- [ ] create function to access and open file
+- [ ] Create function to access and open requested file
 - [ ] Create Function to parse file and collect all assignments
 - [ ] Create Function to add all assigments to a file of choice (.docx or .csv)
 - [ ] Allow for windows "open with" menu to open a file using this program
 - [ ] Create GUI for program (graphical user interface)
 - [ ] Cemove functions that were neccesary when program was console based (after GUI is finished)
 - [ ] Add support for more file types

+### Other
+Have an idea for a feature?
+Create an issue with your suggestion, and it might get added! ;)